njustesen/TRTS/core/rules.md

 2. Any units in the _active_ **Control Group** can _retreat_ to any adjacent **Area** under control or contested by the units' owner without initiating any new _Combat_ rounds.
 Retreating units can use all their movement points to move severeal **Areas** away from the engaged **Area** which is important since their _activation_ ends.
 Retreating units ends their _activation_ when _retreiting_ and thus cannot move anymore this _Turn_.

-Units and buildings can only ever attack once per _Turn_.
+Units and buildings can only ever attack once per _Turn_, and only if the are _active_ or are in _Hold Position_.

 Defending units cannot _retreat_ during the _Combat_ round.
 They have to make a _Retreat_ action immediately when _engaged_.